 Inspired by her work in arts education, Eliza has been working on several exciting writing projects for children.
 She looks forward to exploring the world of Children's literature as she delves further into her writing process.

-After finishing their 2019 Spring Open House, Queen Bees looks forward to a long summertime rest before opening registration for their Winter Course!
-In the meantime you can check out Queen Bees' summer reading list Honey in the Hive.
+Queen Bees is currently in the midst of their 2020 Winter Course!
+Upcoming programming is yet to be announced, but in the meantime you can look forward to some March Break reading with our reading list Honey in the Hive.
 Learn more about Eliza's initiative here and stay up to date on upcoming classes!